TheTeaCat/COM2108-Assignment-3/README.md

 Instead I settled for expressing a "batch" of possible offsets as a list comprehension at a time, and evaluating that in parallel.
 Then, once it's all evaluated I filtered down to those that are not Nothing, and if the list isn't empty, I pick the first one.
 Otherwise I recurse onto the next batch.

-To benefit from these changes' performance improvements, you need to compile Extension.hs with the flag -threaded, then run it with the flags `+RTS -Nx`, where `x` is the number of threads you'd like to utilise.
+To benefit from these changes' performance improvements, you need to compile Extension.hs with the flag `-threaded`, then run it with the flags `+RTS -Nx`, where `x` is the number of threads you'd like to utilise.

 It's provided set up with a main function that should break the following example provided in the FAQ: